orsonteodoro/gcf2/README.md

 	echo "Scanning system for CFI violations and breakage.
 Please wait..." echo "You can stop anytime with kill -9 $$" echo
-	echo "This may crash X and lose unsaved work." echo "It is not recommended to run this script with unclean (or possibly compromised) computer." echo
+	echo "* This may crash X and lose unsaved work." echo "* It is not recommended to run this script with unclean (or" echo "     possibly compromised) computer."
+	echo
 	echo "Press Ctrl+C now to quit or wait 20 secs to proceed." echo